-The 10-year average annual real rate of return was 4.86% per annum.
+The five-year average annual real rate of return on the fund was 1.13% per annum, which is below the investment objective set by the trustees.
+At least part of the explanation for this result is the -14.14% real rate of return for 2021-22, which arose from a combination of negative investment returns of -8.90% and a very high CPI rate of 6.1%.
+The 10-year average annual real rate of return was 3.82% per annum.
 Investment returns can be either positive or negative.
 The current investment structure of the fund has moderate to low volatility, which means the possibility of a negative annual crediting rate is not expected to exceed, on average, five in every 20 years.

-The PSBS fund has performed in line with this expectation, with negative investment returns during the last 20 years experienced for each of 2007-08, 2008-09, 2011-12, 2019-20 and 2021-22.
+The PSBS fund has performed in line with this expectation, despite negative investment returns during the last 20 years experienced for each of 2007-08, 2008-09, 2011-12, 2019-20 and 2021-22.